Fire3galaxy/VR-Remote-for-NAO-Robot/README.md

 7. Follow the on-screen (in VR) instructions for calibrating your Touch controller's positions.
 Then you'll be able to control NAO's arms.
 The rest of the previously listed features work immediately.

 ## Disclaimer/Final Notes
+This project is licensed under an MIT license.
+Use my code with this in mind.

 This project has a lot of flaws, and I may/may not come back to this project.
 But I had a HUGE BLAST working on this and I'm proud of my little robot for what it was able to do.
 I definitely could optimize and make the application generally better, but for now, enjoy the project and even improve it yourself.
 If you do, I'd love to know/see it, so could you fork this project and/or credit me for the original work?
 Thanks and have fun with VR and Robotics.